 1. Addition of a ‘Summary’ Section to the cover page: The summary section contains key takeaways on the various safety issues and advice published on the use of health products.
 As a result, healthcare professionals may more easily assess if an article is relevant to them before reading the full article.

 2. Use of QR codes in the bulletin: Scanning of these QR codes takes the reader directly to the web-published article text.
 This allows easy, offline access via a mobile phone.
-The use of QR codes is particularly useful to healthcare professionals, including doctors, working in a working environment with restricted access to the internet.
+The use of QR codes is particularly useful to healthcare professionals, including doctors, working in an environment with restricted access to the internet.

 3. Reduction to a two-page mailer: Previously, the entire eight-page hardcopy bulletin was mailed to healthcare professionals.
 The hardcopy mailer has now been reduced to two pages containing summaries of the articles and their QR codes, except for those healthcare professionals who had expressed their preference for the eight-page hardcopy bulletin.
 Such a change is not only more environmentally friendly, but also generates cost-savings due to less printing and reduced use of paper.